networkx/networkx/doc/source/tutorial.rst

 After starting Python, import the networkx module with (the recommended way)

->>> import networkx as NX
+>>> import networkx as nx

+To save repetition, in all the examples below we assume that NX has been imported this way.

-or using the usual mode for interactive experimentation that might clobber some names already in your namespace
+You may also use the usual mode for interactive experimentation that might clobber some names already in your namespace

 >>> from networkx import *

-If this import fails, it means that Python cannot find the installed module.
+If importing networkx fails, it means that Python cannot find the installed module.
 Check your installation and your PYTHONPATH.

-To save some repetition, in all the examples below we will assume that NX has been imported with

->>> from networkx import *

-To create a new (simple) graph, call Graph() with zero or more arguments.
+To create a new graph, call Graph() with zero or more arguments.

->>> G=Graph()
+>>> G=nx.Graph()

 When called with zero arguments, one obtains the empty graph without any nodes or edges.
 In NX every graph or network is a Python